 These requests are pretty common.
 Just make sure you’re keeping an eye out for messages from your lender so you can respond as quickly as possible.

 Once your lender and escrow company have confirmed everything is complete, the sale will officially close, and your lender will record new ownership with the county.

 That’s when you pick up your keys from the real estate agent and hug your landlord goodbye.

 For more information about any of the topics covered here, see our complete step-by-step guide to buying a home.

-If you plan to buy in the near future, there’s plenty to do before you begin checking listings.
+If you plan to buy a home in the near future, there’s plenty to do before you start scoping out listings.